deusemarjunior/demo-hexagonal-java/README.md

-# Demo Hexagonal Architecture Using
+# Demo Hexagonal Architecture Using Java

 An example approach for implementing a Hexagonal Architecture with Spring Boot

 ### Article